-Two of the most famous pieces of space flight software are at opposite ends of many spectra: one is for real space-flight, one is a simulation; one is safety/life critical, one is a game; one has lots of in-line comments, one has none!
+Two of the most famous pieces of space flight software are at opposite ends of many spectra: one is for actual real space-flight, one is a simulation; one is safety/life critical, one is a game; one has a wealth of in-line comments and one has absolutely none!

 Any self-respecting geek over a certain age will know about Elite.
 A game released for the BBC Micro computer in 1984, it quickly became one of the definitive releases for the platform.
 The game’s developers, Ian Bell & David Braben squeezed so much into the capabilities of the Beeb’s 6502-based 8 bit architecture that it illustrated what was possible and inspired a whole generation of computer programmers.

-Two extremes of commenting style can be seen in the released source code – NASA initially made source code available in 2003 and in 2016 it was transcribed & uploaded to github.
-Ian Bell released the Elite source on his personal website in 2014.
+The two extremes of commenting style can be seen in the released source code – NASA initially made source code available in 2003 and in 2016 it was transcribed & uploaded to github, Ian Bell released the Elite source on his personal website in 2014.

-NASA’s code for the Apollo Guidance Computer (AGC) used in the Lunar Module (LM) has a wealth of humourous & sarcastic comments and some apt procedure names like “BURN-BABY-BURN–MASTER_IGNITION_ROUTINE” 🙂
+NASA’s code for the Apollo Guidance Computer (AGC) used in the Lunar Module (LM) has a wealth of humorous & sarcastic comments and some apt procedure names like “BURN-BABY-BURN–MASTER_IGNITION_ROUTINE” 🙂

 …sightly different to the beautifully laid out and (humorously) commented NASA code!
 Moxon exquisitely details the process he went through, building on the work of other avid BBC-assembler/Elite experts Paul Brink, Kieran Connell & Angus Duggan to get to his detailed annotated version.